ucdavis-ecs121wq22/HOMEWORK_1/docs/index.md

 ## ⚠️ We use auto-graders for most parts of the assignment.
 Please, follow the instructions precisely; you will lose credit for deviances.
 Stick to the variables’ names and case sensitivity.

+## ❗Do not try to modify the already created files under `tests/` directory.
+These are used to evaluate your submission; changes to these are considered cheating, and will cause your grade to be zero.

 ## **Objectives**

 - Becoming familiar with completing programming assignments/projects using GitHub.
 - Get started with git and GitHub
 - Learn how to write mark-down documentation and put instructions on how to reproduce work.
-- Learn how to create multiple versions of your project and create releases with tags.
 - Learn to create both CLI and API.

-## Part 1 (25 pts)
+## Part 1 (30 pts)

 ### 1.1 Connect to your GitHub using your ssh-key and test your connection.